Seteco/Somorrostro/netdata-process-priority.md

 By default netdata runs with the `idle` process scheduling policy, so that it uses CPU resources, only when there is idle CPU to spare.
-On very busy servers, this can lead to gaps on the charts.
+On very busy servers (or weak servers), this can lead to gaps on the charts.

 ## setting netdata process scheduling policy